-17Note that for education to be optimal, E must be sufficiently small.
+&lt;sup>21Note that for education to be optimal, E must be sufficiently small.
 However, as long as E > 0 there will be some levels of $2w_L(>C)$ such that households with that income find it optimal to choose education but cannot afford to do so.

-18An interesting implication of education being optimal for poor households is that income increases in these households will be spent on education even at the cost E (i.e. subsidizing education is not necessary to induce poor households to choose education).
-This is consistent with reports of increased demand for enrolment in English-language schools in India post liberalization (Education World (2005), The Economic Times (2010), Cheney (2005)), along with increased employment of English-speaking youth in international call centers (BBC (2003), Arasu (2008)).
+&lt;sup>22An interesting implication of effective education being optimal for poor households is that income increases in these households will be spent on such education even at the cost E (i.e. subsidizing education is not necessary to induce poor households to choose education).
+Yet another implication of this feature of the model is that education that is neglected (being affordable but considered ineffective) by low-income households could be subsequently adopted if such education is perceived to be effective.
+The latter is consistent with reports of increased demand for enrollment in English-language schools in India post liberalization (Education World (2005), The Economic Times (2010), Cheney (2005)), along with reports of increased employment of English-speaking youth in international call centers (BBC (2003), Arasu (2008)).

-amount of durables could be interpreted as being vulnerable to poverty - i.e. being in "relative" poverty - even when they are not in absolute poverty19.
+words, households with small positive levels of durables may be vulnerable to poverty since they are unable to generate high income either in the labour market (due to being unable to afford effective education) or in the marriage market (due to low levels of accumulated durables).
+It is in this sense that households that own a small amount of durables could be interpreted as being vulnerable to poverty - i.e. being in "relative" poverty - even when they are not in absolute poverty.
 This finding is certainly reflected in the empirical results for rural and urban India, which show that the lower class may contain households with 0 - 2 durable goods (Table 3).

 Why then are all households with 0 - 2 durable goods not considered to be vulnerable to poverty (and hence be considered to be "relatively poor"?
 The answer to this question lies in the fact that not all households with a small positive number of durables may come from low-income households.
 For example, we might observe, say x durables (x > 0, small) in low-income households from some regions (who would prefer to choose education if they could afford it) or middle-income households in other regions (for whom education may or may not be optimal).
 In the former case, the households would be clearly considered to be vulnerable to poverty but this is not so clear in the latter situation.
-The mixture approach is able to capture this fact in its probabilistic assignments of class conditional on durable ownership20.
+The mixture approach is able to capture this fact in its probabilistic assignments of class conditional on durable ownership.
 Thus, the durables-based mixture approach recommends itself once more as a reasonable process for identifying and understanding relative poverty in a population, including the size and characteristics of the most vulnerable households.